Currency Forecast 2026: Live GBP, EUR & USD Predictions

 PairECB Rate24h ChangeAnalyst BiasForecast Page

-Indicative midpoint rates, updated each working day.
+Indicative midpoint reference rates, updated each working day.
 Not buying/selling rates.
 Get a live transfer quote →

 Currency Forecast Index 2026